 Conclusion

-The decision to skip a traditional funeral is deeply personal and increasingly common.
+The decision to skip a traditional funeral is private and more common.
 Whether your no service reasons are financial, environmental, or based on the final wishes of a loved one, it is a valid and honorable path.
 By understanding your options—from direct burial to medical donation—and maintaining small, personal rituals, you can navigate the grieving process with grace and simplicity.

 Remember, the goal of any end-of-life arrangement is to provide peace to the living and respect to the deceased.
 If a traditional funeral doesn't achieve that for your family, you have every right to choose a different way.